gmarceca/lectures/README.md

 # Lectures
 These are informal talks given to curious people.
-The talks are written in Spanish as the audience were from Argentina.
+The talks are written in Spanish as the attendees were from Argentina.

 - `special_theory_of_relativity.pdf`: Main concepts of special theory of relativity
 - `the_past_still_exist.pdf`: More about what space-time is according to special relativity